greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/localization.html.md

 If the conversion of a particular character is not possible — suppose you chose `EUC_JP` for the server and `LATIN1` for the client, then some Japanese characters do not have a representation in `LATIN1` — then an error is reported.

-If the client character set is defined as `SQL_ASCII`, encoding conversion is disabled, regardless of the server's character set.
+If the client character set is defined as `SQL_ASCII`, encoding conversion is deactivated, regardless of the server's character set.
 The use of `SQL_ASCII` is unwise unless you are working with all-ASCII data. `SQL_ASCII` is not supported as a server encoding.

 1 Not all APIs support all the listed character sets.
 For example, the JDBC driver does not support MULE\_INTERNAL, LATIN6, LATIN8, and LATIN10.
 2 The SQL\_ASCII setting behaves considerably differently from the other settings.
 Byte values 0-127 are interpreted according to the ASCII standard, while byte values 128-255 are taken as uninterpreted characters.
 If you are working with any non-ASCII data, it is unwise to use the SQL\_ASCII setting as a client encoding.
 SQL\_ASCII is not supported as a server encoding.